U.S. federal government response to the COVID-19 pandemic: Initial events and task force formation

 At this point, the federal government neared agreement on a stimulus proposal including direct cash payments to Americans.
 Trump announced that the Small Business Administration would be providing disaster loans which could provide impacted businesses with up to $2 million.

 FEMA was put in charge of procuring medical supplies on March 17.
-Six CDC staff members spoke to CNN for a story published on May 20.
-The officials said the CDC was not trusted by the White House and had "been muzzled", with their post-March recommendations "watered down".
-In previous administrations, they were treated as "scientists", but for the Trump administration, "if the science that we are offering up contradicts a specific policy goal, then we are the problem."

 On March 18, Trump announced that the U.S. Department of Housing and Urban Development (HUD) would be suspending all kinds of foreclosures and evictions until the end of April.
-The week of March 19, the Federal Housing Finance Agency ordered federally-guaranteed loan providers to grant forbearance of up to a year on mortgage payments from people who lost income due to the pandemic.
-It encouraged the same for non-federal loans, and included a pass-through provision for landlords to grant forbearance to renters who lost income.
+The week of March 19, the Federal Housing Finance Agency ordered federally guaranteed loan providers to grant forbearance of up to a year on mortgage payments from people who lost income due to the pandemic.
+It encouraged the same for non-federal loans and included a pass-through provision for landlords to grant forbearance to renters who lost income.

 On March 20, Trump announced that the Department of Education would not be enforcing standardized testing for 2020.
 Trump had also instructed to waive all federally held student loans for the next 60 days, which could be extended if needed.
 Treasury Secretary Steven Mnuchin announced that the deadline for several federal filings including income tax returns and payments would be extended to July 15, 2020.

 On March 22, Trump announced that he had directed FEMA to build four large medical stations with 1,000 beds for New York, eight large medical stations with 2,000 beds for California, and three large medical stations and four small medical stations with 1,000 beds for the State of Washington.

 On March 23, Trump postponed the October 1, 2020, deadline for Americans on commercial airlines to carry Real ID-compliant documents.
 On April 3, Trump announced that the federal government would use funds from the CARES Act to pay hospitals for treatment of uninsured patients infected with the coronavirus.
 On April 20, Trump said he would sign an executive order to temporarily suspend immigration to the U.S. because of the pandemic.

-In early May, President Trump proposed that the coronavirus task force be phased out to accommodate another group centered on reopening the economy.
-Amid a backlash, Trump publicly stated that the coronavirus task force would continue "indefinitely".
-However, by the end of May, the coronavirus task force was meeting far less frequently, only once per week, when earlier in the pandemic, it was meeting every day including weekends.
+A public–private partnership named Operation Warp Speed was begun to rapidly develop vaccines for the disease.
+On March 30, HHS announced the first grant to a vaccine in development with $456 million allocated to Johnson & Johnson.
+Additional funds were approved for Moderna, AstraZeneca, Regeneron, Novavax, Pfizer, and a partnership between Sanofi and GlaxoSmithKline.
+The program's timeline was formally announced on May 15.
+Two of the vaccines, Moderna's and Pfizer's, were given emergency use authorization by the FDA in December 2020, allowing a public vaccination campaign to commence.